Kitura/Kitura-Session-Redis/README.md

 ```
 databases <number of databases>
 ```
-The `db` passed to the constructor must be between 0 and this number minus 1.
+The `databaseNumber` in  `RedisOptions` must be between 0 and this number minus 1.

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).